arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 }
 ```

-by default, the decimal has a scale of 2.
+By default, the decimal has a scale of 2.
+I.e. it has at most 2
+decimal digits.
+The definition:

 ```json
 {